 However, achieving these goals requires land, which is a limited resource in a country that supports 1.3 billion people and close to 8% of the Earth’s biodiversity in less than 2% of the Earth’s land mass.
-Expanding renewable energy is the need of the hour, but if not sited properly, its massive footprint could have devastating impacts on ecosystems, biodiversity and local communities, while also undermining the goal of large-scale reforestation.
+Expanding renewable energy is urgently required, but if not sited properly, its massive footprint could have devastating impacts on ecosystems, biodiversity and local communities, while also undermining the goal of large-scale reforestation.

 At The Nature Conservancy, we believe in creating science-based, win-win solutions that advance development while also conserving the environment.
 We are working with partners—Centre for Study of Science, Technology and Policy (CSTEP)—and in support of the governments of Madhya Pradesh and Maharashtra to bring forward a solution to the challenge of sustainably transitioning to renewable energy.

 By strategically planning the use of land, India can ensure that renewable energy projects are set up in places with high potential for power generation, but which also avoid harm to nature, wildlife or people.
-We conducted a country-wide analysis which revealed that India would need close to 11.7 million hectares (85,000 sq kms) of land to meet its renewable energy targets by 2022—an area equal to the size of the country Austria or the state of Telangana in India.
+We conducted a country-wide analysis which revealed that India would need close to 11.7 million hectares (85,000 km2) of land to meet its renewable energy targets by 2022—an area equal to the size of Austria or the state of Telangana in India.

-We are translating this science into conservation action by adding information about important areas for biodiversity, carbon storage and ecosystem services into DARPAN—an online decision-making tool being used by Renewable Energy planners to site RE projects.
+We are translating this science into conservation action by adding information about important areas for biodiversity, carbon storage and ecosystem services into SiteRight—an online decision-making tool being used by Renewable Energy planners to site Renewable Energy (RE) projects.
 This updated tool will show decision-makers where to site RE projects without harming nature and wildlife.
-We are piloting this effort in the Central Indian states of Madhya Pradesh and Maharashtra—a region with high forest cover, highest population of tribal communities dependent on forests, and 17% of India’s wild tiger population.
+We are piloting this effort in the Central Indian states of Madhya Pradesh and Maharashtra—a region with high forest cover, highest population of tribal communities dependent on forests and 17% of India’s wild tiger population.
 As this region is in the centre of India, the massive infrastructure being developed across the country is criss-crossing through it.
 By demonstrating success here, we can scale up landscape-level planning across the country.